OGbilboswagins/ComfyAI/README.md

 **Repository Overview**: Visit the [GitHub Repository](https://github.com/AIDC-AI/ComfyUI-Copilot) to access the complete codebase.

 #### Installation
-  1. Use git to install ComfyUI-Copilot in the ComfyUI custom_nodes directory:
+  1. Firstly, use git to install ComfyUI-Copilot in the ComfyUI custom_nodes directory:

    ```bash
    cd ComfyUI/custom_nodes